Tim123467/entry-point/README.md

 3) A program that translates the output of EntryPointProbabilities.java into wikitext.
 It is "EntryPointProbabilitiesWikitext.java".

 4) A program that gives the uniformity of each mission and tactic.

+5) A program that outputs the number of combinations of daily challenge modifiers.